Thinkmill/monorepo-starter/README.md

 If you are interested in how to further configure your project, or want more information on why it is set up like this, check out our [Monorepo Style Guide](https://github.com/Thinkmill/monorepo)

+There is als a readme in each folder, to help explain why we have placed this folder there.

 ## What is included in this starter

 ### Packages set up